-Hop a flight to Reno from Seattle, Los Angeles, Phoenix, Denver, San Francisco, Las Vegas, New York and more.
+Hop a flight to Reno from Seattle, Los Angeles, Phoenix, Denver, San Francisco, Las Vegas, Austin and more.
 These routes can change depending on the season and other factors, so be sure to check flights ahead of time before finalizing your plans.